szegedim/codec21/codec21.md

    Individual implementations may apply it in any case, since we saw overall effects of the quality comparable to and the size better than PNG.
  - Subsampling of the image as 2, 4, 8, 16 pixel bursts similar to wavelet transformations may give a quick latency enhancement for large frame updates (I frames)
    **Subsampling** can be added separately on the input.
  - Security like TLS is not discussed.
-It may add addtitional latency, so it may be omitted for public broadcasting.
+It may add additional latency, so it may be omitted for public broadcasting.
    TLS may be replaced by **signing algorithms** that disregard privacy but ensure integrity.
  - A single test image is used, but it is sufficient, since it contains all regular patterns simulating more complicated tests.
    This reduces **test engineering overhead**.
 This is the power of the simple design, that we can assess the test set required as a function of the codec code complexity.